AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 // A prominent method for doing decentralized collision avoidance and trajectory planning is #acr("ORCA") proposed by van den Berg et al. @orca.
 They utilize the concept of velocity obstacles to define sets of velocities that could lead to collisions between robots over a configurable time horizon $tau$.
 Robots exists in a 2D workspace and are modelled as a circle having a center point $p$ and radius $r$ and velocity $v$.
 A strong assumption made is that these three state properties can be observed by all other robots at any given time with _perfect_ accuracy.
 Furthermore robots are considered to be holonomic.
 The core of their method, computes half-planes of permissible velocities for each robot, ensuring collision-free movement by solving a set of linear constraints using linear programming.
 The robots iteratively adjust their velocities to stay within these permissible regions.
 Their method also incorporates static obstacle avoidance by extending the velocity obstacle concept by modelling each obstacle as a set of line segments that together enclose a convex polygon.
 As each obstable is static their preferred velocity emposed on the surrounding robots as velocity constraints are set to $0$.
 In densely packed scenarios it can happen that the solver outputs that no feasible solution exists to satisfy the robots preferred velocity $v_("pref")$.
 When this happens the algorithm temporarily relaxes the velocity constraints imposed by other robots until a possible solution is found.
 Permitted velocities for the robot with respect to obstacles should be hard, as collisions with obstacles should be strongly avoided.
 Therefore the constraints imposed by obstacles are not relaxed.
 They demontrate in simulation that their method can be used even with thousands of robots in close proximity of each other.
 And still achieve smooth trajectories.

-A prominent method for decentralized collision avoidance and trajectory planning is #acr("ORCA"), proposed by Van Den Berg et al.@orca.
+A prominent method for decentralized collision avoidance and trajectory planning is #acr("ORCA"), proposed by Van Den Berg #etal.@orca.
 They utilize the concept of velocity obstacles to define sets of velocities that can lead to collisions between robots over a configurable time horizon $tau$.
 Robots exist in a 2D workspace and are modeled as circles with a center point $p$, radius $r$, and velocity $v$.
 A significant assumption made is that these state properties can be observed by all other robots at any given time with perfect accuracy.
 Furthermore, robots are considered to be holonomic.
 The core of their method computes half-planes of permissible velocities for each robot, ensuring collision-free movement by solving a set of linear constraints using linear programming.
 The robots iteratively adjust their velocities to stay within these permissible regions.
 Their method also incorporates static obstacle avoidance by extending the velocity obstacle concept, modeling each obstacle as a set of line segments that together enclose a convex polygon.
 As each obstacle is static, the preferred velocity imposed on the surrounding robots as velocity constraints is set to zero.
 In densely packed scenarios, it can happen that the solver finds no feasible solution to satisfy the robots' preferred velocities $v_("pref")$.
 When this occurs, the algorithm temporarily relaxes the velocity constraints imposed by other robots until a possible solution is found.
 However, constraints imposed by obstacles are not relaxed, as collisions with obstacles must be strongly avoided.
 They demonstrate in simulations that their method can be used with thousands of robots in close proximity, still achieving smooth trajectories.
 This demonstrates one of the clear benefits of scalability in comparison to centralised methods.

 ==== Game Theory

 #k[read through and improve language]

-In a recent paper published in 2023, Xinjie et al. @liu_learning_2023 presented a unique game-theoretic approach for decentralized path planning and collision avoidance using game theory as the fundamental model for doing collision avoidance.
+In a recent paper published in 2023, Xinjie #etal. @liu_learning_2023 presented a unique game-theoretic approach for decentralized path planning and collision avoidance using game theory as the fundamental model for doing collision avoidance.
 Contrary to #acr("ORCA")@orca they make no assumption that other moving agents operate under the same algorithm as the robot itself.
 Rather they consider the objective of others as being initially unknown to the robot .i.e. the robots perspective of the world is ego-centric.
 The game theoretical concept of forward- and inverse games are then used to iteratively update the robots model of others objective, and strategy for how they are going to achieve that object.
 In forward games, the objectives of players are known, and the task is to find players’ strategies.
 By contrast, inverse games take (partial) observations of strategies as inputs to recover initially unknown objectives.
 This is similar to how a human would operate when driving around in traffic.
 As a driver you have no way of knowing other drivers true objective but by observing their behaviour you are able to form a likelihood model over their objective and how that partial information influence your prediction about how they are going to move.
 The strength of their method is that it allows robot agents to better handle environments with heterogenous agents.
 For example a factory floor where there might be other vehicles and humans moving around, that the robot is not able to communicate with in order to obtain their objective.
 Their method, is designed to operate with partial and noisy observations, by employing a Gaussian observation model for state estimations coming from sensors.
 Another key quality for deploying such a approach in the real world.
-Through both simulation and rea-world experiments they demonstrate that their method is robust and able to run in real-time on hardware.
+Through both simulation and real-world experiments they demonstrate that their method is robust and able to run in real-time on hardware.

 #k[maximum likelihood estimation]